YJwong325/leetcode-solutions/easy/704_binary_search.md

 \end{array}
 $$

-The denominators of the search area of each iteration is a product of 2 and can be written as 2 raised to the power of `k`, where `k` is `0, 1, 2, 3, ...` with respect to every iteration.
+The denominators of the search area of each iteration is a product of 2 and can be written as 2 raised to the power of $k$, where $k$ is $0, 1, 2, 3, ...$ with respect to every iteration.

 $$
 \begin{array}{ccccccccccccc}